 - Keep oils as pure as possible and avoid getting any water or moisture in them

-- Always use clean utensils when pouring carrier oil back into its bottle
+- Always use clean utensils and accessories when removing oil from bottle or pouring carrier oil into a bottle

 4. Store carrier oils in a cool dark place